DataDog/datadog-api-client-go/api/v1/datadog/docs/Downtime.md

 ### SetUpdaterId

-`func (o *Downtime) SetUpdaterId(v int32)`
+`func (o *Downtime) SetUpdaterId(v NullableInt32)`

-SetUpdaterId gets a reference to the given int32 and assigns it to the UpdaterId field.
+SetUpdaterId gets a reference to the given NullableInt32 and assigns it to the UpdaterId field.

+### SetUpdaterIdExplicitNull

+`func (o *Downtime) SetUpdaterIdExplicitNull(b bool)`

+SetUpdaterIdExplicitNull (un)sets UpdaterId to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The UpdaterId value is set to nil even if false is passed

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)